 However, it’s important to remember that work doesn’t stop when class ends.
 Coding bootcamp students here must expect an additional 20 hours of work during the week for collaborative and ‘homework’ assignments.
 It’s important not to miss class, as it’s easy to fall behind in coding bootcamp due to the heavy workload.

 University of Richmond Bootcamp Curriculum

 Many people take to Reddit to express their honest opinions about a wide variety of topics, including coding bootcamps.
 In this case, there isn’t much on the platform about the University of Richmond’s coding bootcamp.
 That’s not an issue, as we can look at similar programs to gauge the forum’s opinion on the topic.
 For some reason, coding bootcamps stir strong emotions on Reddit—some for, and some against.
 Overall, most Redditors seem to take a position of curiosity about these programs, with many merely asking for more information from former students.
 So far, so good, but be sure to check back periodically to see if new information surfaces.
 At this time, there just isn’t much to go by.

 University of Richmond Coding Bootcamp Job Placement

-Only time will tell what the exact numbers will be, but most coding bootcamps report graduate success rates between 70% and 90%.
+This bootcamp doesn’t publish job placement statistics, so only time will tell what the exact numbers will be, but most coding bootcamps report graduate success rates between 70% and 90%.
 With that in mind, it’s clear why these coding bootcamps are a proven path to success in the tech industry.